fortunejs/fortune/README.md

 - Showing relationships is more performant since there is no querying to be done, but writing relationships is slower depending on the amount of related records.
 - Undirected graphs are simpler to implement and easier to understand.

-This is a tradeoff that sacrifices flexibility in favor of visibility.
+This is a tradeoff that sacrifices flexibility and complicates [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity) in favor of visibility.
+The design also eliminates any guarantees of referential integrity in databases that do not support transactions.
 It could be modified to support directed graphs however.

 ## License